Committed to Vision Education and Outreach

 We know that a large part of improving vision care is awareness.
 Because of this, we are committed to educating the community and local physicians about low vision and it’s treatment.
 Most people have heard of vision screening for kids, injury prevention and medical and surgical eye care.
 However, many have not heard about low vision care and vision rehabilitation.
 Our goal is to spread the word about vision rehabilitation and to demonstrate the benefits throughout the community.

 We provide education to patients, family members, eye care professionals and the community through our website, educational materials, and outreach events.
-To request educational materials or outreach please contact us.
+To request educational materials please contact us.

 We are fortunate to have a very experienced outreach team.
 Outreach events are great for community centers, senior centers, retirement communities or assisted living homes.
 We provide staff inservice events to discuss how to care for patients with vision loss.
-We also provide vision screening and device demos.
+We also provide vision screening and device training.
 These are important in helping people to see how vision rehabilitation and adaptive aides may improve their quality of life.
+To Request a workshop or educational activity contact us.

 - Veteran's Resources